erikkurcz/notes/day1/morning/keynotes/notes.md

 * Cliff Schmidt
   * Inspired to change something in the world in 2007
   * Felt education in developing countries was appropriate cause
-* Talking Book Program, later 'Amplio'
+* Talking Book Program / Literacy Bridge, later 'Amplio'
   * Means to transmit information to those in rural areas
   * Info on health, agriculture, etc available through it
   * Without it they might not know how to address issues like malaria, might not be using advanced farming techniques